grisha/mod_python/Doc/pythonapi.rst

 .. attribute:: request.connection

    A ``connection`` object associated with this request.
-See :ref:`pyapi-mpconn` ZZZ Connection Object for more details.
+See :ref:`pyapi-mpconn` Object for more details.
    *(Read-Only)*

 .. attribute:: request.server

    A server object associated with this request.
-See :ref:`pyapi-mpserver` ZZZ Server Object for more details.
+See :ref:`pyapi-mpserver` for more details.
    *(Read-Only)*